Iridium Communications: Iridium NEXT launch campaign

-Iridium replaced its original constellation by sending 75 new Iridium satellites into space on SpaceX Falcon 9 rockets.
+Iridium replaced its original constellation by sending 75 new Iridium satellites into space on SpaceX Falcon 9 rockets in a series of 8 launches.
 The campaign also consisted of upgrades to Iridium ground infrastructure.

 The Iridium NEXT launch campaign was announced in 2007.
 Within three years, Iridium completed financing and began work on launching new satellites.
 In June 2010, Iridium announced a fixed-price contract with Thales Alenia Space for the design and construction of the next-generation satellites for the upgraded constellation.
 Two weeks later, Iridium announced a $492 million contract designating the Falcon 9 as a major provider of launch services for the Iridium NEXT campaign, becoming the largest single commercial launch deal ever signed (simultaneously representing a benchmark in cost-effective satellite delivery to space).
+The total expenditures of approximately $2.9 billion were partially financed with debt: between 2010 and 2017, the debt of Iridium Communications Inc. grew from $37.4 millions to $1,455.6 millions.

 On January 14, 2017, 10 years after the campaign was first announced, the first of eight Iridium NEXT launches took place with SpaceX from Vandenberg Air Force Base in California.
 Over the next two years, Iridium sent an additional 65 satellites into low Earth orbit to completely replace the original satellite constellation.
 The final Iridium NEXT launch took place on January 11, 2019, less than two years after the first launch.

 The Iridium NEXT network covers the entire Earth, including poles, oceans and airways, with 66 satellites, with the remaining nine acting as active backups, for a total of 75 launched.
 Six remain on the ground as spares for a total of 81 built.
+Of the six spare satellites five have been launched on 20 May 2023 while the last one, Iridium 101, is still on the ground.

 Present status

 Iridium Satellite LLC merged with a special-purpose acquisition company (GHQ) created by the investment bank Greenhill & Co. in September 2009 to create Iridium Communications Inc. The public company trades on NASDAQ under the symbol "IRDM".
 The company surpassed one million subscribers in March 2018.
 Revenue for the full year 2018 was $523.0 million with operational EBITDA of $302.0 million, a 14% increase from $265.6 million in the prior year.

 Iridium manages several operations centers, including Tempe, Arizona and Leesburg, Virginia, United States.

 The system is being used by the U.S. Department of Defense.

-Matt Desch is the CEO of Iridium LLC.
+Matt Desch is the current CEO of Iridium LLC.